Africana Studies Courses

 This course is designed to provide an understanding of economics of Africa with a multidisciplinary orientation.
 The selection of topics is not exhaustive, but attempts to explore some key areas in the analysis of economic structure and institutions.
 The dynamics and processes of development and transformation are also examined.
 Two term papers of 30 pages each are required.

-The alternative means and programs for the development of individual or collective black ownership of resources; the expansion of black participation in the economy; the historical antecedents of both problems and proposed remedies.
-The related economic problems of other minority groups will also be treated.
+This course discusses alternative means and programs for the development of individual or collective Black ownership of resources, the expansion of Black participation in the economy, and the historical antecedents of both problems and proposed remedies.
+The related economic problems of other communities of color will also be discussed.

 Study of leading black political organizations, their goals and structures.
 An analysis of black community needs and resources which give rise to these organizations.
 Term project required.

 Afs 529 (Lcs 530, Wss 530) Environmental Justice: Racism, Classism, Sexism (3-4)